jon-jacky/Piety/editors/ed.md

 **ed.py** has a Python API so you can edit from the Python prompt or write editing scripts in Python.
 Here is the preceding example expressed using the API.
-Here we use the *from ed import ...* form so we don't have to prefix each function call with *ed.*
+Here we use the *from ed import* * form so we don't have to prefix each function call with *ed.*

     >>> from ed import *